 Funding for flight under hydrogen had been cut six years earlier, which meant using helium – and designing larger ships to at least partially address its crippling loss of performance.
 R. K. Smith concluded, “As a lifting gas, the only thing which made helium attractive was hydrogen’s flammability.”
 Helium’s resistance to mixing with oxygen, which keeps it from becoming a fuel, seems to make it an absolute necessity.
 However, the long-established, tried and true method of preventing the lifting gas from becoming fuel had been to simply keep oxygen out of the gas cells.
 Since the first days of LTA that was already being done without additional weight or cost.
 Purity insures maximum lift with the side benefit of no possibility of accidental ignition.
 As the nation’s airshipmen came to grips with helium’s limitations, they found in practice they had to do the very same thing for acceptable lift.
 It was every bit as important to keep oxygen out of the helium envelope – if not more so, to prevent loss of helium’s lesser lift.

 Sadly, those men’s lives would not be the last wasted to learn the bitter lessons.
-There are many ways to lose an airship that do not involve fire – and helium operations added complexity never known before.
+There are many ways to lose an airship that do not involve fire – and helium operations added deadly complications never known before.